Ghost World (film)

-Ghost World is a 2001 black comedy-drama film co-written and directed by Terry Zwigoff.
-Based on the 1990s comic book Ghost World by Daniel Clowes, the story focuses on the lives of teenage outsiders Enid (Thora Birch) and Rebecca (Scarlett Johansson), who face a rift in their friendship as Enid takes an interest in an older man named Seymour (Steve Buscemi), and becomes determined to help his romantic life.
+Ghost World is a 2001 comedy film co-written and directed by Terry Zwigoff.
+Based on the 1990s comic book of the same name by Daniel Clowes, the story focuses on the lives of teenage outsiders Enid (Thora Birch) and Rebecca (Scarlett Johansson), who face a rift in their friendship as Enid takes an interest in an older man named Seymour (Steve Buscemi), and becomes determined to help his romantic life.

 Ghost World debuted at the Seattle International Film Festival in 2001.
 It had little box office impact but received critical acclaim.
 It was nominated for the Academy Award for Best Adapted Screenplay and has become a cult film.

-Plot summary
+Plot

 Best friends Enid and Rebecca face the summer after their high school graduation, with no plans for their future, other than to find jobs and live together.
 The girls are cynical social outcasts, but Rebecca is more popular with boys than Enid.
 Enid's diploma is withheld on the condition that she attend a remedial art class.
 Even though she is a talented artist, her art teacher, Roberta, believes that art must be socially meaningful and dismisses Enid's sketches as nothing more than "light entertainment".

 The girls see a personal ad in which a lonely, middle-aged man named Seymour asks a woman he met recently to contact him.
 Enid makes a prank phone call to Seymour, pretending to be the woman and inviting him to meet her at a diner.
 The two girls and their friend, Josh, secretly watch Seymour at the diner and make fun of him.
 Enid soon begins to feel sympathy for Seymour, and they follow him to his apartment building.

 They later find him selling vintage records in a garage sale.
 Enid buys an old blues album from him, and they become friends.
+Around this time, Enid meets an old man named Norman who continually waits at an out-of-service bus stop for a bus that will never come.
-She decides to try to find women for him to date.

-Enid has meanwhile been attending her remedial art class, and she persuades Seymour to lend her an old poster depicting a grotesquely caricatured black man, which was once used as a promotional tool by Coon Chicken Inn, the fried chicken franchise now known as Cook's Chicken, where Seymour works in corporate.
+She decides to try to find women for Seymour to date.
+She persuades him to lend her an old poster depicting a grotesquely caricatured black man, which was once used as a promotional tool by Coon Chicken Inn, the fried chicken franchise now known as Cook's Chicken, where Seymour works in corporate.
 Enid presents the poster in class as a social comment about racism, and Roberta is so impressed with the concept that she offers Enid a scholarship to an art college.